GuiQueirozRibeiro/Sudoku/README.md

 # 🔨 Project Features

-- `Feature 1`: Customize any difficult that you want
+- `Feature 1`: customize any difficult that you want
-- `Feature 2`: Complety the board and check if you win or not
+- `Feature 2`: complety the board and check if you win or not

 # ▶ Run the Project